open-mmlab/mmsegmentation/docs/useful_tools.md

 ### Convert to ONNX (experimental)

 We provide a script to convert model to [ONNX](https://github.com/onnx/onnx) format.
 The converted model could be visualized by tools like [Netron](https://github.com/lutzroeder/netron).
-Besides, we also support comparing the output results between Pytorch and ONNX model.
+Besides, we also support comparing the output results between PyTorch and ONNX model.

 ```bash
 python tools/pytorch2onnx.py \